 “I’ve delivered several babies with cord around the neck normally.
-I’ve even had a few mothers whose babies had 4 loops of cord around the neck,” says Dr. Rinku Sengupta.
+I’ve even had a few mothers whose babies had 4 loops of nuchal cord around the neck,” said Dr. Rinku Sengupta.

-Preeti was relieved to hear this from Dr. Rinku and she returned to us a few weeks later in labour.
-She had a normal, vaginal delivery and today, she’s the mother of an 8-month old happy and healthy baby.
+Preeti was relieved to hear this and she returned to us a few weeks later in labour.
+Her baby boy was born with the umbilical cord around his neck but did just fine.

 Does a cord around the neck risk the baby’s health?

-Ultimately, a cord around the neck is a common occurrence and should not be a cause of anxiety.
-If you have any questions about a cord around your baby’s neck, please leave a comment for us below.
+A cord around the neck is a common occurrence and should not be a cause of anxiety or a planned caesarean.